Manuel Mesa: Club career

 Born in San Roque, Province of Cádiz, Andalusia, Mesa started playing football at local side Real Balompédica Linense.
 In 1975, after having been discovered by renowned scout Enrique Casas, he was bought by Sporting de Gijón, making his La Liga debut on 28 December in a 1–0 away loss against UD Salamanca and adding a further ten appearances during that season, which ended in relegation.

 From 1978 onwards, with the Asturias team back in the top flight, Mesa played an essential part in their domestic consolidation, helping to a runner-up place in the 1978–79 campaign, back-to-back Copa del Rey finals in the early 80s – both lost – and four UEFA Cup participations; due to his incredible stamina, he earned the nickname Siete Pulmones (Seven Lungs).

 Mesa appeared in 43 matches in 1986–87, scoring seven goals (both career-highs) to help Sporting finish in fourth position.
-As the player, aged nearly 35, was becoming less productive, his contract was not renewed and he joined Real Murcia also of the top tier, but left unsettled after a couple of weeks.
+As the player, aged nearly 35, was becoming less productive, his contract was not renewed and he joined Real Murcia CF also of the top tier, but left unsettled after a couple of weeks.

 Mesa then moved closer to his hometown and signed for Xerez CD in the Segunda División, producing three respectable seasons but being relegated in his last.
 Six months shy of his 40th birthday, he retired after one year with his first club Linense.

-Subsequently, having settled in his hometown, Mesa coached amateurs CD San Roque for a few years, also working with the city hall in the sports department.
+Subsequently, Mesa coached amateurs CD San Roque for a few years, also working with his birthplace's city hall in the sports department.